-Registration for classes is done via the web by logging into your e-services account with your Dragon ID and Password.
+Registration for classes is done via the web by logging into your e-services account with your Star ID and Password.
 Registration generally begins in the middle of the current term and continues through the fifth day of the term being enrolled in.

 Students are required to meet with their advisor to obtain their access code to register.
+Access codes are not needed for registration for summer.

 Search for courses for the semester.
 Click on “Expand/Collapse for Advanced Search” for more specific search criteria.